Hot Chocolate Fudge

 - Line an 8x8 pan with parchment paper.
 Have all your ingredients measured and ready to go because the fudge will thicken quickly.

-- In a large heatproof bowl over a pan of simmering water (do not let the bowl touch the water), melt together the chocolate morsels and sweetened condensed milk.
+- In a large heatproof bowl over a pan of simmering water (do not let the bowl touch the water), melt together chocolate chips and sweetened condensed milk.
 It will be thick but keep stirring until smooth.

-- Remove the bowl from pan.
-Stir in the vanilla and cocoa powder.
-Fold in the marshmallows.
+- Remove the bowl from the water.
+Stir in the vanilla then fold in the marshmallows.

 This post may contain affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchase.